alanyongy/safe-llm-file-organizer/README.md

 >
 > ### Root Directory Sandboxing
 >
-> All operations are restricted to a root directory:
+> All source files are restricted to a root directory:
 >
 > ```
 > os.path.commonpath([src, root_dir]) == root_dir